Understanding the Different Funding Programs for Farmers

 Microloans

-Microloans can either be an operation loan or farm ownership loan.
+Microloans can either be an operation loan or a farm ownership loan.
 They are best suited for small or beginning farmers who need smaller loans.

 Emergency Loans